You can picture it now: cocktail in hand as you sit by the pool, grill fired up for an al fresco dinner so you can easily dive back in before dessert.

 If you’re planning to heat your pool, gas heaters are the least expensive to purchase and install, but they typically have the highest operation and maintenance costs.
 Electric heat pumps, which extract heat from the surrounding air and transfer it to the water, take longer than gas to warm the pool.
 But they’re more energy-efficient.
 A heat pump unit costs $2,000 to $5,000.

 Regardless of heating system, covering the pool with a solar blanket to trap heat and reduce evaporation will further lower operating costs.

 Then There's the Cost of Upkeep

-All pools require that the water be balanced for proper pH, alkalinity, and calcium levels.
+All pools require water to be balanced for proper pH, alkalinity, and calcium levels.
 They also need sanitizing to control bacteria and germs, which is where chlorine has traditionally entered the picture.

 Related: Natural Swimming Pools

 A basic homeowners insurance policy typically covers a pool structure without requiring a separate rider, but you should increase your liability from the standard amount.
 If you’re installing a pool on your property, the typical recommendation is to up your liability insurance to $500,000, according to AgileRates.
 A liability coverage increase could add between $50 and a couple of hundred dollars to your homeowners insurance premiums.